vikdevelop/SaveDesktop/README.md

 - your settings
 - your backgrounds (including dynamic wallpapers, provided that the same username is retained)
 - your GNOME and Nautilus extensions
-- your custom Flatpak apps permissions
+- your installed Flatpak apps

 and more...